Last updated

 Performance: Ensures low insertion loss and high return loss to maintain signal integrity over long distances.

-Compatibility: Should be compatible with standard MPO/MTP connectors and fiber types (single-mode or multimode).
+Compatibility: Should be compatible with standard MPO/MTP connectors and fiber types ().